UnifyProject/RFC/raw/rfc-2.md

     Client:
     -------------------------------------------------
-    DELETE /{resource uri} HTTP/1.1
+    DELETE /{resource urn} HTTP/1.1
     If-Match: {resource entity tag}
     If-Unmodified-Since: {resource date and time}

 A conditional DELETE only takes effect if there were no other errors, i.e. if the result would otherwise be "200 OK".
 It is valid to send either of the If-Match: or If-Unmodified-Since: headers but for best results, use both.

 Deleting resources is *idempotent*, i.e. repeated requests to delete the same resource are allowed, and safe.
-Implementations may cache the URIs of deleted resources in order to differentiate between deletes on already-deleted resources, and deletes on resources that never existed.
+Implementations may cache the URNs of deleted resources in order to differentiate between deletes on already-deleted resources, and deletes on resources that never existed.

 If the resource to be deleted contains other resources, these are implicitly and silently deleted along with the resource.